 Autonomic neuropathy may affect the nerves that control sweating.

 Reduced sweating is common, especially in the hands and feet.
 It may be hard to recognize when your blood sugar is dropping because sweating is one of the main symptoms of low blood sugar.
 You can develop dry skin that may be more prone to cracking, injury, and infection.
-Profuse sweating of the torso, face, or neck may occur at night or while eating.
+Profuse sweating of the torso, face, or neck may occur at night or while eating certain things, like hot or spicy food.

 Changes in the body's ability to regulate temperature may make you more prone to body chilling (hypothermia) or heat-related illness, such as heatstroke or heat exhaustion.